 Not everyone who has the virus will get symptoms, which is why many people do not know they are infected.
 Only 10-20% of people who carry the infection will have been previously diagnosed.

 Some people will get symptoms within four or five days of coming into contact with the virus.
 In other people, the virus may be in the body for several weeks, months or possibly years before any symptoms appear.
 Only one third of people will get symptoms at the time of infection.
-This means that when you get symptoms it doesn’t necessarily mean you’ve only just come into contact with the virus.
+This means that when you get symptoms it doesn’t necessarily mean you have recently come into contact with the virus.

 Symptoms may be mild or quite severe.
-If you do get symptoms you may get some of the following:
+If you do get symptoms they may include:

 Recurrent outbreaks are usually milder than with the first outbreak and clear up more quickly (in about a week).
 You may experience, on average, 4 outbreaks per year and the frequency is likely to reduce over time.